Colleen Townsend: Life and career

-When Townsend was 15 year old she began performing on television as a member of the dramatic company at station W6XAO in Los Angeles.
+When Townsend was 15 years old, she began performing on television as a member of the dramatic company at station W6XAO in Los Angeles.
 A talent scout saw her work there, which led to her signing a contract with Warner Bros.

 Townsend began a film career in 1944, appearing in minor roles in several films.
 By 1946, she was appearing on the cover of magazines, and in 1947, she was signed to a contract by 20th Century Fox.
 She was the subject of a cover story for Life in 1948, which discussed the way in which major studios groomed and manufactured their stars, using Townsend's story as an example.
 The studio created a photographic calendar for her to "put [her] face in every home, office and barracks in America all year around".
 Hedda Hopper was quoted as saying that Townsend was "going places."

 She played a featured role in the film The Walls of Jericho (1948), and she was billed third behind Dan Dailey and Celeste Holm in Chicken Every Sunday (1949).
 Her biggest success was in the 1950 film When Willie Comes Marching Home, in which she was paired with Dan Dailey.
 Again Pioneers (1950), which she wrote, provided her with her first lead role.

-She grew up attending the Church of Jesus Christ of Latter-day Saints, and in 1948, she became active in the Hollywood Presbyterian Church.
-In 1950, Townsend left her acting career and married long-time friend Louis H. Evans Jr. who was a seminary student at the time at San Francisco Theologic Seminary.
+She grew up attending the Church of Jesus Christ of Latter-day Saints, and in 1948, she became active in First Presbyterian Church of Hollywood.
+In 1950, Townsend left her acting career and married long-time friend Louis H. Evans Jr., who was a seminary student at the time at San Francisco Theological Seminary.
 Evans was the founding pastor of Bel Air Presbyterian Church, which began in the Evans home.
 Bel Air Presbyterian Church exists today as the largest Presbyterian congregation in the Los Angeles area.

 Later, the couple met and became friends with Billy and Ruth Graham.
 Townsend, now billed as Colleen Evans, returned to films briefly, starring in two films produced by the Billy Graham Evangelistic Association: Oiltown, U.S.A.
 (1950) and Souls in Conflict (1955).